petse-grg/petse-grg/README.md

 - 👀 I’m interested in Computing with C/C++/Java..
 Python/Javascript/HTML/CSS

-- 🌱 I’m currently learning Web Programming Python and JaaScript {- HTML and CSS,
+- 🌱 I’m currently learning Web Programming with Python and JavaScript including other tech. below

+      {- HTML and CSS,
        - Git,
        - Django,